circlecreative/o2system-v3/README.md

 24 November 2014 (Prototype Version)<br>
 Has many bugs, and still using many class from CodeIgniter Framework<br><br>
 1 December 2014 (Beta Version)<br>
 O2System is now release in Beta Version.
-If you find any bugs, please kindly report it to us as an issued on Github so we can track it and we'll fixed it as soon as possible.<br>
+If you find any bugs, please kindly report it to us as an issued on Github so we can track it and we'll fixed it as soon as possible.<br><br>
 January 2014 (Alpha Version)<br>
 O2System Framework  version 2.0 Alpha will be published on January 2015 under MIT License.
 You can freely use it on your next web-based application project.